grasshoppermouse/grasshoppermouse.github.io.old/_posts/2015-04-19-pregnancy-immunosuppression.md

 Pregnant women might have evolved an aversion to meat, not because they are more vulnerable to infection, but because the *costs* of infection are higher during pregnancy.
 It is also possible that some pregnancy-related aversions are specific to particular pathogens that do more easily infect pregnant women.

-Pregnancy-related shifts in immunity imply shifts in tradeoffs: improvements in some aspects of immunity but detriments in others.
-These might be related to the energetic cost of pregnancy, to the challenges of a semiallogeneic fetus (and semiallogeneic mother!), and/or to the need for placental, fetal, and materal immune mechanisms to coordinate.
+Pregnancy-related shifts in immunity imply shifts in trade-offs: improvements in some aspects of immunity but detriments in others.
+These might be related to the energetic cost of pregnancy, to the challenges of a semiallogeneic fetus (and semiallogeneic mother!), and/or to the need for placental, fetal, and maternal immune mechanisms to coordinate.
 Perhaps, a la Haig, there are conflicts with paternal genes that pose special challenges.

 Finally, there are still many unknowns and much debate.
+To give the last word to Medawar, he believed the key factor ensuring the success of gestation was not maternal immunosuppression but rather "the anatomical separation of foetus from mother," a basic conclusion that, according to Billington (2003), remains substantially valid to this day.

 # References